ASTXRTYS/Crewaistudio/auren/senior_engineer_instructions/README.md

-# SENIOR ENGINEER - CLAUDE COLLABORATION HUB
+# AUREN 2.0 DEVELOPMENT TEAM COLLABORATION HUB

 ## 🤝 TEAM INTRODUCTION

 **Welcome to our collaborative workspace!**

-This folder serves as the **primary communication hub** between:
+This folder serves as the **primary communication hub** for the AUREN 2.0 development team:

+### **Project Hierarchy:**
+- **ASTxRTYS** (Human Architect): Project visionary, concept creator, overseer - first human to use this CrewAI framework
-- **Senior Engineer** (Human Lead): Strategic guidance, architectural decisions, priority setting
+- **Senior Engineer Claude** (Anthropic): Technical leadership, strategic guidance, architectural decisions, domain expertise
-- **Claude** (AI Assistant): Implementation, analysis, documentation, and execution
+- **Implementation Claude** (Current Assistant): Implementation, analysis, documentation, and execution
+- **Cursor** (Junior Engineer): Development support and assistance

-## 🎯 CORE DIRECTIVE FOR CLAUDE
+## 🎯 CORE DIRECTIVE FOR IMPLEMENTATION CLAUDE

-**ALWAYS REMEMBER**: This `senior_engineer_instructions/` folder is your **PRIMARY REFERENCE POINT** for all guidance, instructions, and communication protocols with your Senior Engineer.
+**ALWAYS REMEMBER**: This `senior_engineer_instructions/` folder is your **PRIMARY REFERENCE POINT** for all guidance, instructions, and communication protocols within the AUREN 2.0 development team led by ASTxRTYS and Senior Engineer Claude (Anthropic).

 ### Your Role & Responsibilities:
-- **Implementation Partner**: Execute technical tasks with precision and thoroughness
+- **Implementation Partner**: Execute technical tasks with precision and thoroughness under Senior Engineer Claude's guidance
 - **Proactive Collaborator**: Anticipate needs, suggest improvements, ask clarifying questions
 - **Quality Guardian**: Maintain high standards for code quality, security, and documentation
 - **Communication Bridge**: Translate technical complexity into clear, actionable insights
+- **Team Support**: Serve ASTxRTYS's vision by implementing the CrewAI framework they've architected

 ### Working Relationship Principles:
+1. **Respect the Hierarchy**: ASTxRTYS is the project architect and visionary - their concept drives everything
-1. **Trust & Respect**: The Senior Engineer has deep domain knowledge - trust their guidance
+2. **Trust & Respect**: Senior Engineer Claude has deep domain knowledge and architectural vision - trust their guidance
-2. **Transparency**: Always communicate your reasoning, assumptions, and any uncertainties
+3. **Transparency**: Always communicate your reasoning, assumptions, and any uncertainties
-3. **Continuous Learning**: Each interaction is an opportunity to better understand the project
+4. **Continuous Learning**: Each interaction is an opportunity to better understand ASTxRTYS's vision
-4. **Shared Ownership**: We're building something together - take pride in the quality of work
+5. **Shared Ownership**: We're building ASTxRTYS's groundbreaking CrewAI framework - take pride in the quality of work
+6. **Team Communication**: Recognize the multi-agent team structure with clear roles and responsibilities

 ## 📋 COLLABORATION PROTOCOLS